 As a reminder, this is part 4 in a series of posts (1, 2, 3) exploring anxiety or mood balance in general.
 Depending on the root source(s) of your anxiety, the supplements that will provide you the most benefit may vary wildly.
 As such, I strongly recommend that you work with a practitioner to help you identify the supplements that would best support you according to your symptoms, health history, medications, current life circumstances, and so on.
 And I have said this many times before but will repeat it yet again: if you are pregnant or breastfeeding, taking SSRI’s or any other prescribed medication, or heading to surgery, check with your doctor before taking any supplements or medicinal herbs/roots to avoid negative interactions.

-Following are some of the supplements that I personally use and which I believe have helped move me from anxiety to greater calm and balance:
+Following are some of the supplements that I personally use (at the time of writing) and which I believe have helped move me from anxiety to greater calm and balance:

 Building a healthy gut microbiome is essential to optimal brain function, mood, and overall health and yet science is still in the process of trying to understand the amazing interconnectedness of the gut, brain, immune and hormonal systems.* Nonetheless, animal studies show that Bifidobacterium longum has the ability to reduce anxiety-like behavior caused by chronic gut inflammation.
 Lactobacillus probiotic strains have been shown to exert beneficial effects in the gut and the brain and Lactobacillus rhamnosus specifically appears to normalize GABA (calming neurotransmitter) expression in the brain (source).
 We should keep in mind that our digestive system is considered our “second brain” for good reason.
 For example, up to 95% of our serotonin (happy, feel-good neurotransmitter) is made in the gut.
 Choose a multi-strain, acid-resistant formula, with a CFU count in the billions.